Loveall-Labs/llabs-templates-django-app/docs/tutorial.md

 You could choose your favorite python version here.
 ## Step 4: Install Dev Requirements

-!!!Important
-    Skip this step if you've answered 'yes' to the question `init_dev_env`.
-They're performed automatically if the answer is 'yes'.

 You should still be in the folder named as `%proejct_slug`, which containing the `pyproject.toml` file.